GyGaByyyTe/amazon-quick-access/README.md

-# Amazon Quick Access
+# Amazon Quick Access (Published.Active)

 A Chrome extension that allows quick searching of selected text across various regional Amazon websites.

 ## Overview
-This Chrome extension provides a convenient way to search products on Amazon using either the popup interface or context menu.
+This Chrome extension provides a convenient way to search for products on Amazon using either the popup interface or context menu.
 It supports multiple regional domains and offers a user-friendly interface for quick access to Amazon search functionality.

 ## Features
-- Search selected text on Amazon through context menu
+- Search a selected text on Amazon through a context menu
 - Choose Amazon region (domain) for search
 - Support for 20 regional Amazon domains
 - Interface localization for all supported regions